 Chapter 5: Emotional energy: transforming threat into challenge

 The link between physical energy and emotional energy is very strong.
 Like Roger B., if we start to lose our physical energy, we will quickly feel a sense of urgency, fatigue and stress that will affect us at the emotional level, and alert us that something must be done to recover.

 To achieve good performance on a daily basis, emotional energy should be enjoyable and positive.
-Concepts such as pleasure, the challenge, adventure and the search for opportunities are at the heart of full engagement.
+Concepts such as pleasure, challenge, adventure, and the search for opportunities are at the heart of full engagement.
 It is important, in addition to having good physical energy, to have good “emotional muscles”.
-These can be described as: self-confidence, self-control, empathy and finally the relationship skills (relationships play an important role in emotional energy).
+These can be described as: self-confidence, self-control, empathy, and finally the relationship skills (relationships play an important role in emotional energy).

 Renew emotional energy with an enjoyable activity

 Like with physical energy, emotional energy needs to be renewed periodically.
 However, emotional energy renews itself through activities rather than through inactivity.
 In fact, any pleasant and enjoyable activity is a source of renewal of emotional energy (remember, emotional energy is measured not by its quantity, but by its quality: positive and pleasant or negative and unpleasant).
 In this sense, hobbies and personal interests are very important.
 For some, this will be singing, dancing, or playing music.
 For others, it will be a DIY activity, a hobby collection, a concert, etc. The exact nature of the activity matters little, as long as it is a source of pleasure and enjoyment.

 Similarly, our relationships represent a very important source of renewal of emotional energy.
 Friendships, intimate relationships, and meeting new people are all examples.
 In addition, a study has shown that having a good friend at work is an important factor in professional effectiveness.